Tony Hawks: Books

-Hawks has also contributed to the collection The Weekenders: Travels in the Heart of Africa.
+Hawks also contributed to the collection The Weekenders: Travels in the Heart of Africa (2001).

 Film adaptations

 The full-length feature film version of his book Round Ireland with a Fridge, starring Hawks, Josie Lawrence, Ed Byrne and Sean Hughes, was released in 2010.
 The film was shot in London, west Wales, the Surrey Hills and Ireland in 2009.
 It was directed by Ed Bye and the producers were Tony Hawks, Simon Sharkey and Greg Macmanus, the cinematographer was John Sorapure and the film editor was Mark Wybourn.
 The film premiered at the Cambridge Film Festival and was released on DVD on 8 November 2010.

 Playing the Moldovans at Tennis was released in 2012 and starred Hawks with Anatol Durbala, Steven Frost, Angus Deayton, Morwenna Banks and Laura Solon, with Pat Cash as the commentator.
 It was co-directed by Hawks and Mikolaj Jaroszewicz, cinematographer on the Oscar-winning Peter and the Wolf, and edited by Christopher White.
 Production design was by Edward Lidster and Vlad Lozovan, sound by Ludovic Lassare and lighting by Tim Jordan.
 It was the first British feature film to be made in Moldova, with additional filming in London, Belfast and Israel, and it premiered with a special charity screening at the Odeon West End in Leicester Square on 21 June 2012.